Sheng (raw) Puer Tea Xiaguan Tuocha 2011 100g

 The sheng (raw) puer tea Xiaguan tuocha 2011 is produced by a famous Chinese factory called Xiaguan which, following his recipes, blends and presses different maocha coming from all the Yunnan region to obtain a unique and complex taste in their products.
 This factory was established in 1941 near the city of Dali in the homonym prefecture and, since the beginning, it used a lot the shape called tuocha (bowl shape) to press their leaves.
 The brand Xiaguan grown up a lot through the years also because of their geographic position where they can have an optimal climate to aged their teas.

 Talking about the aging process the infuse of this sheng puer will show a lot of characteristic flavors that the leaves tend to assume during the years.
 Since the first sips, in fact, you can feel a flavor of young wood together with a slightly cellar's humidity character due to the years of aging.
-Going deep into the taste of this puer you can taste a smoky or incense feature followed, in the end, by a delicate sweetness which will increase its intensity till becoming persistent and present in the aftertaste at the back of your palate.
+Going deep into the flavor profile of this puer you can feel a smoky incense like feature followed, in the end, by a delicate sweetness which will increase its intensity till becoming a persistent presence in the aftertaste at the back of your palate.
 This final characteristic flavor has quite a fruity connotation and it can reminds you a young cherry or a black cherry.

 Place of origin